elysion-powered/spec/Types.md

 	class Vector2f //< A two-dimensional (X, Y) vector for float values class Vector3i //< A three-dimensional (X, Y, Z) vector for integer values class Vector3f //< A three-dimensional (X, Y, Z) vector for float values

+A vector instance has to implement these functions:

+- Arithmetic functions: Arithmetic function can either be implemented through operator overloading if the programming language supports it or through seperate functions:
+	- `add`
+	- `subtract`
+	- `multiply`
+	- `divide`

 Size
 ---